favicon favicon

 Understanding What is Psychology and What is Psychiatry?

 Psychology explores how people think, feel, and act.
-Counselling Psychologists, trained in this field, use their understanding to help individuals navigate challenges like anxiety or depression through therapies like CBT, psychoanalysis, and counselling.
+Counselling psychologists, trained in this field, use their understanding to help individuals navigate challenges like anxiety and depression through therapies like CBT, psychoanalysis, and counselling.

 Psychiatry, on the other hand, is a medical specialty focused on diagnosing and treating mental, emotional, and behavioral disorders.
 Psychiatrists, as medical doctors, can prescribe medications and offer therapies such as psychotherapy to address complex mental health issues.